-With a volatile economy and shifting tides of one’s ideals and plans, deciding to change career paths might be tricky.
-Most workers have experienced undergoing career- or profession-crisis.
+With a volatile economy and shifting tides of one’s ideas and plans, deciding to change career paths might be tricky.
+Most workers have experienced undergoing a career- or profession-crisis.

 With a lot of possibilities and choices of potential vocation, it is of no help for people who are deciding whether or not to take a leap towards a different career path.

 Therefore, it is the goal of this article to help those who are suffering from a career crisis to finally make a decision for their next move.

 Here are some pointers that will tell you to take that next job you are eyeing for:

 The signs of weariness are always expected when you don’t like your work.
 This is because being passionate about a task will make it easier for us to enjoy what we do and feel accomplished with our achievements, while those who only have jobs out of necessity experience burnout or emotional exhaustion as they go through their days at the office without any sense that anything worthwhile has been achieved.”